This is the third post of the Clojure on Android series.

 Now you can install CIDER 0.9.1: official instructions.

-file and rebooting Emacs could be enough.
+Adding this below to your ~/.emacs file and rebooting Emacs could be enough.

 (unless (package-installed-p 'cider)